 The Institut Pasteur is the sponsor of this clinical trial.
 The trial is being conducted partly at the Cochin-Pasteur Clinical Investigation Center (CIC) in Cochin Hospital (Paris Public Hospital Network – AP-HP) and partly in Belgium.

-A total of 90 healthy volunteers will be taking part in the study.
-They will receive two doses of the vaccine candidate and/or a placebo.
-The two injections will be administered 28 days apart, the time needed to enable the immune system to identify and respond to the presence of the virus.
-The majority of the volunteers will be assessed on a double-blind basis, meaning that neither the doctors nor the volunteers themselves will know whether they have been given the vaccine candidate or the placebo.
+A total of 90 healthy volunteers are taking part in the study.
+They've received two doses of the vaccine candidate and/or a placebo.
+The two injections have been administered 28 days apart, the time needed to enable the immune system to identify and respond to the presence of the virus.
+The majority of the volunteers are assessed on a double-blind basis, meaning that neither the doctors nor the volunteers themselves know whether they have been given the vaccine candidate or the placebo.

 Vaccine candidate TMV-083 (previously known as MV-SARS-CoV-2) for SARS-CoV-2 draws on the Institut Pasteur's expertise in developing recombinant vaccines using the measles vector.
 The virus used in the measles vaccine is used here as a vector (or vehicle) for the development of recombinant vaccines expressing antigens from other pathogens (fragments of dengue, Lassa fever or other viruses responsible for emerging diseases).
 This approach was launched by the former Viral genomics and vaccination unit at the Institut Pasteur, which recently became the Innovation lab : vaccines.